codespaceDrifter/dvtasteps/README.md

 # Tokenizer

 we build a custom byte level BPE tokenizer for all language related models. english only currently.
+50k vocab.